Jenny Thorburn Art

 Being-with,making-with

-This is an exhibition that will take place from 8 March to 1 May 2019 in Dartington Space Gallery, Totnes, Devon
+This is an exhibition that took place from 8 March to 1 May 2019 in Dartington Space Gallery, Totnes, Devon

-I am joining with Karen Hawkins, Nicky Cornwell and Judith Israel in an exhibition of work which arose from an art.earth course Form and Context, with Chris Drury and Kay Syrad in May 2018.
+I joined with Karen Hawkins, Nicky Cornwell and Judith Israel in an exhibition of work which arose from an art.earth course Form and Context, with Chris Drury and Kay Syrad in May 2018.

 My work includes drawings, prints, a video and flipbook, created from the water's edge of the Dart at Dartington.